breakintoprogram/agon-vdp/README.md

 `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`

-In the Board Manager (from the Tools menu), select the esp32 board, making sure version 2.0.4 is installed.
+In the Board Manager (from the Tools menu), select the esp32 board (by Espressif Systems), making sure version 2.0.14 is installed.

 Now the board can be selected and configured: